 Leave it to a poet to really put Fred First's book into perspective.
 Tom Montag, The Middlewsterner posted an "Appreciation" of Slow Road Home over the weekend that has me chomping at the bit to dive back in and reread Fred's book...

-SLOW ROAD HOME*
+SLOW ROAD HOME*The Middlewesterner.

 BY FRED FIRST